 The accompanying unaudited interim condensed consolidated financial statements for Veru Inc. ("we," "our," "us," "Veru" or the "Company") have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (SEC) for reporting of interim financial information.
 Pursuant to these rules and regulations, certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States (U.S. GAAP) have been condensed or omitted, although the Company believes that the disclosures made are adequate to make the information not misleading.
-Accordingly, these statements do not include all the disclosures on Analysis of Financial Condition and Results of Operations contained in this report and the audited financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020.
-The accompanying condensed consolidated balance sheet as of September 30, 2020 has been derived financial statements.
-The unaudited condensed consolidated statements of operations for the three and six months ended March 31, 2021 are not necessarily indicative of the results to be expected for any future period or for the fiscal year ending September 30, 2021.
+Accordingly, these statements do not include all the disclosures normally required by U.S. GAAP for annual financial statements and should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations contained in this report and the audited financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2020.
+The accompanying condensed consolidated balance sheet as of September 30, 2020 has been derived from our audited financial statements.
+The unaudited condensed consolidated statements of operations for the three and nine months ended June 30, 2021 and cash flows for the nine months ended June 30, 2021 are not necessarily indicative of the results to be expected for any future period or for the fiscal year ending September 30, 2021.